John J. Werbianskyj

 John had an immense love for his family.
 He was an avid bowler and a member of the Moose Lodge.
 He enjoyed gardening and travel, and his favorite sports team was the Chicago Bears.
 He dedicated much of his time to his church, St. Michael's Ukrainian Catholic Church in Mishawaka.
 He was a kind man, much beloved by all who knew him.

-in memory of John Werbianskyj, please visit our floral store.
+To send flowers to the family or plant a tree in memory of John Werbianskyj, please visit our floral store.